Updated 6th December 2024

 The day-to-day operations of the club are managed by the Committee.
 This group of members are elected into roles on a 12 month basis by the rest of the membership.
 The Committee meet on a monthly basis and contact regularly via social media to organise everything from socials, training, and fixtures.

-Meet the 2023/2024 Committee:
+Meet the 2024/2025 Committee:

 Club Captain is a role that is decided by the coaching team.
 They invite a player to be a leader on the pitch during training and games.
 This role also acts as a communication channel between the committee and the full membership of the club.
 The Captain sits on the committee for updates but does not have a say in the voting decisions made by the committee.

-Your current Club Captain is Ed Dyson.
+Your current Union Captain is Owen Harris-Evans.

 Sheffield Vulcans Grievance Policy